-Public Health encourages all families to come together at the dinner table for better nutrition and quality time.
+Clark County Public Health encourages all families to come together at the dinner table for better nutrition and quality time.
 Take a minute to find out why it is important and how to make eating together fun for the whole family

-Adverse childhood experiences, commonly called ACES, can have lasting health impacts.
+Adverse childhood experiences, commonly called ACEs, can have lasting health impacts.
 Children who are subjected to abuse, violence, deprivation, hunger, or other traumatic experiences can carry the scars with them over a lifetime.